-Statement of Limitation: Once a community engagement experience, event, or service-learning project is agreed upon, Drake University will make every effort to meet the needs of the partner.
+Statement of Limitation: Once a community engagement experience, event, or course project is agreed upon, Drake University will make every effort to meet the needs of the partner.
 However, Drake University cannot guarantee the availability of volunteers for your activity.
 The Drake University faculty, staff, or students must register an interest in your activity before your need can be filled.
 Employee participation is subject to a manager's approval and personal availability.
-Drake University participation in community events is dependent on availability of faculty, staff, and students and the University's Academic Calendar.

-Service-learning is a type of experiential education that combines and pursues both achieving academic learning and meeting a relevant community defined need while intentionally integrating the use of reflection and assessment.
+There are many ways to integrate community activities into a course.
+Community Engaged Learning (CEL) courses combine and pursue both achieving academic learning and meeting a relevant community-defined need while intentionally integrating the use of reflection and assessment.

-Service-learning comes in many forms.
 At Drake we emphasize project completion vs. hours accumulation and stress that it will be easier to design projects if all students are involved in the community activity.
-For specific course examples, visit http://www.drake.edu/servicelearning/courses.
+See our list of CEL Courses and CEL Project Examples for more information.

-To propose a service-learning project please complete the Community Partner Project Request.
+To propose a project for a CEL course please complete the Community Partner Project Request Form.

-We direct all job seekers to our Career bluePrint job board where all community partner agencies are free to post job and internship opportunities: www.drake.edu/career.
-This is a secure system, so you will need to register to receive a password.
-As soon as you receive your password, log into the system using your email address as the user name.
+We direct all job / internship seekers to Hand Shake, our online job board where all community partner agencies are free to post job and internship opportunities: www.drake.edu/career/employer.
+This is a secure system, so you will need to register for an account.

-There are a limited number of Federal Work Study positions reserved for work at community partners.
-Contact email@example.com for more information.
+Many students are offered employment as part of their financial aid packages, with the average student working 10-12 hours per week.
+There are a limited number of Off-Campus Federal Work Study positions reserved for work at community partners.
+There is an agency cost-share to participate.
+Contact firstname.lastname@example.org for more information.

 Since 2009, our writing interns have served at dozens of central Iowa community organizations; in human and public services, education, health, education, the environment and the arts.
 We believe that part of the “exceptional learning environment” called for in Drake’s mission statement is, in fact, a “real-world” learning environment where students learn about the needs and interests of central Iowans and the many organizations that exist to serve them.